 When it’s time to scale a business or meet the extra workload demands, companies quite often tackle the search and sourcing for candidates themselves because they are reluctant to hire a recruiting firm.
 Before allocating internal resources to start the hiring process, companies should consider seven benefits that recruiting firms can provide them.1) Access to Amazing Talent

 The top tier of candidates is not actively looking for jobs, or, spending time looking at online job postings.
-Instead, they are often being contacted directly by recruiters for job opportunities.
+Instead, they are often contacted directly by recruiters for job opportunities.
 Because of this, recruiting firms build a large pool of top-quality candidates to present to companies.
 In our experience, once clients engage with us, they have already waited for approvals and endured months trying to find the right candidate for their specific roles.
 They wait patiently to receive online application submissions, only to then realize that those applicants are not a good fit.
 Valuable time is wasted.

 2) Save Time

 Most companies cannot afford to have a job open for too long before it starts to hinder the success of the business.
 We know too well that this adds stress to those employees who are taking on additional responsibilities once companies scramble to cover workloads.
 It can take countless hours and weeks for internal recruiters to source job boards, review resumes from online job submissions, contact the applicants, pre-screen, and set up job interviews.
 And, don’t forget the difficult task of meeting executives’ schedules!
 When companies outsource the hiring to recruiting firms, the entire process gets handled by the firms, which allows employees to focus on operating the business.
-Recruiting firms are always building candidate pipelines who are thoroughly vetted and immediately available for consideration.
+Recruiting firms are always building candidate pipelines that are thoroughly vetted and immediately available for consideration.
 This reduces the time-to-hire from weeks to days, without compromising on quality.

 3) Reduce Turnover Rate & Save Costs

 High turnover rates are very costly for companies and those numbers can be elusive.
 Proven studies show cost ranges from $15,000 to $50,000, if not more.
 Companies incur sudden costs during talent acquisition and onboarding, which can include weeks of orientation, training, and ramp-up time to learn the key aspects of the role.
 When companies make a poor hire, they lose money on time and resources spent, not to mention, a replacement.
 Turnover creates less productivity and directly affects morale for the employees invested in the training and development process.
 For these reasons, it is critical to find the right hire the first time around.
-Recruiting firms provide a helpful, thorough hiring process, which includes technical, intangible and cultural vetting, comprehensive background checks, and not to mention, helping clients reduce time-to-fill.
+Recruiting firms provide a helpful, thorough hiring process, which includes technical, intangible, and cultural vetting, comprehensive background checks, and not to mention, helping clients reduce time-to-fill.

 4. Achieve a Flexible Hiring Strategy

-Combining a strategy of full-time and contract workers enables companies to meet the workload demands and the every-changing work environments.
+Combining a strategy of full-time and contract workers enables companies to meet the workload demands and the ever-changing work environments.
 Recruiting firms support the need for flexible hiring strategies by providing various hiring options, catered to your preferences.

 The first solution, temporary staffing, is a great option for companies that are looking for temporary help for a short- or long-term project or for seasonal work.
 Recruiting firms will provide skilled professionals who can start right away, commonly within 24 hours.
 The firms will handle payroll, benefits, and other HR needs on behalf of the temporary employee, which is a cost-saving solution for all employers.